 The Curriculum Committee requires that PICO assignments are a component of courses throughout the pre-clerkship curriculum.
-In these assignments you directly apply SDL skills to evidence-based, clinical decision making, related to a topic of personal interest.
+In these assignments you directly apply SDL skills to evidence-based, clinical decision making, related to a topic of personal interest, related to the content of each course.